 5. If the answer is yes, you can begin asking a series of further questions: Have you thought about how you would do it (PLAN); Have you got what you need (MEANS); Have you thought about when you would do it (TIME SET).
 95% of all suicidal callers will answer no at some point in this series or indicate that the time is set for some date in the future.
 This will be a relief for both of you.

-7. Avoid arguments, problem solving, advice giving, quick referrals, belittling and making the caller feel that has to justify his suicidal feelings.
-It is not how bad the problem is, but how badly its hurting the person who has it.
+7. Avoid arguments, problem-solving, advice-giving, quick referrals, belittling, and making the caller feel that has to justify his suicidal feelings.
+It is not how bad the problem is, but how badly it is hurting the person who has it.

 9. Do not go it alone.
 Get help during the call and debrief afterwards.

 10. Your caller may be concerned about someone else who is suicidal.
 Just listen, reassure him that he or she is doing the right thing by taking the situation seriously, and sympathize with the stressful situation.
 With some support, many third parties will work out reasonable courses of action on their own.
 In the rare case where the third party is really a first-party, just listening will enable you to move toward his or her problems.
 You can ask, “Have you ever been in a situation where you had thoughts of suicide?